 For those looking to relax in a geothermal pool, a stop at the beautiful Myvatn Nature Baths can be booked along with your selected package as an optional extra.
-If you have already booked your tour, you can always add admission to the lagoon simply by using the link in the extras and upgrades section below.
+If you have already booked the tour, then you can always add admission to the lagoon simply by using the link in the extras and upgrades section below.